-We also granted 402,500 RSU's (as defined below) during the quarter.
+We also granted 402,500 RSU's (as defined below) during the nine months ended September 30, 2023.
 These RSUs had market conditions which required our stock price to exceed \$3.15 per share for three consecutive days in the four years from grant date for the RSUs to vest.